-12 USC 2902(2) to mean an insured depository institution as defined in 12 USC 1813.
-Insured depository institution means any bank or savings association the deposits of which are insured by the Federal Deposit Insurance Corporation (FDIC).13 The Bank will not be an insured depository institution.
-Whether Community Reinvestment Act-like requirements should apply to stablecoin issuers, or to the Bank, is not relevant to the factors the OCC may consider for approval.
+Two commenters discuss that the Community Reinvestment Act or Community Reinvestment Act-like requirements should apply to stablecoin issuers;30 however, the Community Reinvestment Act is not applicable to this Application as a matter of law.
+The Community Reinvestment Act applies to regulated financial institutions, and regulated financial institutions is defined in 12 USC 2902(2) to mean an insured depository institution as defined in 12 USC 1813.
+Insured depository institution means any bank or savings association the deposits of which are insured by the FDIC.31 The Bank will not be an insured depository institution.
+Whether Community Reinvestment Act-like requirements should apply to stablecoin issuers, or to the Bank, are not relevant to the factors the OCC may consider for approval.

-Commenters raise other issues pertaining to the OCC's ability to appropriately supervise the Bank or broader policy concerns.
-Specific arguments relate to (1) "unsavory actors" gaining access to the banking system and providing payments services, (2) the OCC's ability to resolve certain applicants in instances of failure, (3) criticisms of the current cryptocurrency and stablecoin framework and insufficiencies related to potential fraud and financial losses, and the absence of liquidity standards, reserve requirements, or consumer protection, and (4) the importance of the separation of banking from commerce to maintaining safety and soundness of the financial system.
-The OCC is experienced in supervising and regulating national banks.
-In the course of reviewing the Application, the OCC considered all of the items above to the extent they were relevant to factors or considerations in 12 CFR 5.14 The OCC regulates and supervises all entities in its jurisdiction in accordance and consistent with applicable law.
-The OCC has over 160 years of experience supervising and regulating a variety of financial institutions and financial activities.
-The OCC has supervised national trust bank activities for decades and ensured that fiduciary and non-fiduciary activities alike, representing trillions of dollars of assets under administration, have been conducted in a safe and sound manner in accordance with applicable law.
-The OCC has had years of experience successfully supervising a crypto-native national trust bank.
-Moreover, aspects of the comments are premised on unfounded assumptions or inaccurate conclusions (e.g., that the Bank would be a stablecoin issuer).
-Many of these criticisms reflect the framework that Congress has established for supervision of the banking system, such as affiliates of uninsured national banks generally not being subject to the activity restrictions of the Bank Holding Company Act.15
+Several commenters raised other issues pertaining to the OCC's ability to appropriately supervise the Bank or broader policy concerns.
+Specific arguments relate to (1) the OCC's ability to resolve the Bank in instances of failure, (2) criticisms of the current cryptocurrency and stablecoin framework and insufficiencies related to potential fraud and financial losses, and the absence of liquidity standards, reserve requirements, or consumer protection, and (3) the importance of the separation of banking from commerce to maintaining safety and soundness of the financial system.
+The OCC is experienced in supervising and regulating national banks, including national banks engaging in new or novel activities.
+In the course of reviewing the application, the OCC considers all of the items above as many specifically tie to or relate to factors or considerations in 12 C.F.R. part 5.32 The OCC regulates and supervises all entities in its jurisdiction in accordance and consistent with applicable law.
+The OCC has a supervisory unit specifically responsible for novel banks consisting of examiners with specialized experience in novel activities.
+The OCC has over 160 years of experience supervising and regulating a variety of financial institutions and financial activities that have continuously evolved.
+Moreover,